greberg/lksystems/README.md

 # LK Systems Integration for Home Assistant

-This custom integration allows Home Assistant to interact with LK Systems thermostats.
+This custom integration allows Home Assistant to interact with LK Systems thermostats through LK Systems webserver.

 ## Features

-- Auto-detection of rooms from LK controller
+- Auto-detection of rooms from LK controller (webserver)
 - Temperature sensors for each active room
 - Climate entities for target control
 - Full UI-based configuration with config flow